upgradingdave/chess-vision/README.md

 When you click the correct square, a new coordinate is shown.

-UI still needs work, but it's usable at least!

 ## Development

 The following will build the code, watch for changes (and